devopsdays/devopsdays-web/content/events/2023-chicago/email-main.md

 ## Health and Safety

-Our [Health and Safety policy](https://devopsdays.org/events/2023-chicago/covid-19-policy) requires all participants to show proof of vaccination or provide a negative COVID test.
+Our [Health and Safety policy](https://devopsdays.org/events/2023-chicago/covid-19-policy) requires all participants to show **proof of vaccination or provide a negative COVID test**.
 If you cannot comply with these requirements, you may participate virtually by watching our livestream and interacting online.

 It is highly recommended that you confirm the availability of your Covid 19 vaccination record before you leave home, as many countries and locations  have shut down their vaccination proof apps.

 Please reach out to us at chicago@devopsdays.org if you have questions on vaccination proof methods; generally speaking if you have a card/document certifies that you have been vaccinated you should be fine.
-In the worst case scenario, we will be providing tests on-site as an alternative.
+We will be providing tests on-site as an alternative.

 ## Location